SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 >
 > 3.4.2 Suicide mortality rate

+This target is interpreted to cover research about reducing mortality from non-communicable diseases.
+In contrast to 3.3, here there is an explicit focus on reducing mortality in the target, indicators and the High-level Political Forum thematic review for SDG 3 (<a id="HLPF">[ECESA plus members, 2017](#f21)</a>).
+It also covers research about improving mental health and wellbeing, where we include both by treatment and via health promotion.

 This query consists of 3 phrases.
 * Phrase 1 focuses on the "non-communicable diseases" part.
-It is interpreted to cover research with links to reducing mortality.
-In contrast to 3.3, here there is an explicit focus on reducing mortality in the target, indicators and the High-level Political Forum thematic review for SDG 3 (<a id="HLPF">[ECESA plus members, 2017](#f21)</a>).
 * Phrases 2 and 3 focus on the "promote mental health and well-being" part.
-It is interpreted to cover improving mental health and wellbeing, both by the treatment of disease and via health promotion.

 ##### Phrase 1

-The structure is *non-communicable diseases + action*.
+The structure is *non-communicable diseases + mortality + action*.
 We added diseases from the WHO factsheet on non-communicable diseases (<a id="WHOFSnoncomm">[WHO, 2018](#f4)</a>) and a WHO factsheet on leading causes of death in 2019 (<a id="WHOFStop10">[WHO, 2020c](#f23)</a>).
 Cancer terms were based on "The Cancer Dictionary" in the WHO Cancer Mortality Database (<a id="WHOcancer">[International Agency for Research on Cancer, 2019](#f5)</a>) and using nomenclature as explained by the U.S. National Cancer Institute SEER training modules (<a id="NIHcancer">[National Cancer Institute, n.d.](#f6)</a>).

  A tighter `NEAR` distance is used for some action terms due to other uses (e.g. `lower` needs a tighter combination to avoid e.g. "cancer of the lower intestine"). `prevent*` is not used to reduce results generally talking about "preventable deaths", rather than prevention.